Red, sore eyes? You might have dry eye syndrome

 At Leightons we can diagnose dry eye syndrome by thoroughly discussing your symptoms and making an assessment of the front of your eye (the anterior eye).
 This includes a fluorescein or lissamine green dye test.
 These dyes highlight dry or damaged cells and help us examine the flow of tears.

-If you think you have dry eye and exhibit some of the above symptoms, visit your local Leightons Opticians and Hearing Care Optometrist for diagnosis and treatment.
+If you think you have dry eye and exhibit some of the above symptoms, contact our Dedicated Patient Support team on 0800 40 20 20 or book an appointment online for diagnosis and treatment.

 Why does it happen?